 Young Asian Indians also prefer imported foods, as they are perceived to be of 'high quality' in comparison to locally produced products.
-I wonder where that innate tendency came from?
+That innate tendency is exploited by the food product industry.
 From Page 4 of the full version of Abdominal obesity and type 2 diabetes in Asian Indians: dietary strategies including edible oils, cooking practices and sugar intake :-

 Once a child has adopted poor dietary habits, it's difficult to reverse them.
 As children are easier to manipulate than adults, there are regulations aimed at restricting marketing to children, regulations which the Food Product Industry finds ways to bypass.

 A systematic review of persuasive marketing techniques to promote food to children on television.

 Persuasive food marketing to children: use of cartoons and competitions in Australian commercial television advertisements.

 Persuasive techniques used in television advertisements to market foods to UK children.